baldcodr/fitzpatricks/content/pages/features.md

       * Equipment Deployment services.

-      We are also relentless in making sure our clients are satisfied with the quality of our services.
+      We remain relentless in making sure our clients are satisfied with the quality of our services.
 This has earned us the trust of several reputable partners who have been a part of our amazing journey in the past years.
       Get in touch with us to find our more about how we can serve you.